Tap to get financing

 Understanding Internal Rate of Return (IRR)

-Investment opportunities are only as good as the amount of return they offer.
-That’s investment 101.
-But when you’re trying to determine how to calculate the amount you can expect from a real estate venture, such as building a multifamily property, it quite literally pays to know not only what you can expect but when you can expect it.
+Investment opportunities are only as good as the amount of return they offer, after all.
+When you’re trying to determine how to calculate the amount you can expect from a real estate venture, such as building a multifamily property, it quite literally pays to know not only what you can expect but when you can expect it.

-The Internal Rate of Return (IRR) takes into account the time value of money in accordance with discounted cash flow analysis.
+An internal rate of return (IRR) takes into account the time value of money in accordance with discounted cash flow analysis.
 Obviously, factors such as inflation can make your dollar today worth far more than it will be in a week, month, or 20 years.
 When we are talking about commercial real estate, the process is further complicated.

 To put it simply, the internal rate of return is used to measure an investment’s performance based on the percentage rate earned on each dollar invested for each period it is invested, according to Property Metrics.